-From May 26 - August 29, 2020, all students (except those in the JD and Dual JD) are asked to use UWinsite Student to report an illness that will prevent them from completing an assignment on time or taking an exam for a specific course.
+All students (except those in the JD and Dual JD programs as well as clinical Nursing courses who are asked to follow their Faculty's procedures) are asked to use UWinsite Student to report an illness that will prevent them from completing an assignment on time or taking an exam for a specific course.
 For how-to information, please read this ask.UWindsor article.
-For the Intersession Summer 2020 semester, you will not need to submit a medical note to indicate illness of any kind.

-The Office of the Registrar continues to process transcript requests ordered online through UWinsite Student with the limitation that transcripts will only be distributed by email.
+The Office of the Registrar continues to process official transcript requests ordered online through UWinsite Student.
 We ask that you please allow for additional response time and know that we are working as hard as we can to help.
 To learn how to order a transcript through UWinsite Student, read this ask.UWindsor article.

 Official Transcript Submissions